jonnonz1/nz-statute-book/acts/public/1988/tariff-act-1988.md

 # Tariff Act 1988
-_Consolidation as at 2010-08-01_
+_Consolidation as at 2011-01-01_

 > An Act to consolidate and amend the law relating to the imposition of tariff duty

 ### 1 Short Title and commencement
 (1) This Act may be cited as the Tariff Act 1988.
-(2) This Act shall come into force on the 1st day of December 1988.
+(2) This Act shall come into force on 1 December 1988.

 ### 2 Interpretation
 (1) In this Act, unless the context otherwise requires,—